HatFullOfData/Fabric-Introduction/Lab 5 - Build Reports.md

 ## Create New Semantic Model

-Every Lakehouse has a default semantic model.
-This includes all the tables plus some extra tables that you would not expect or want in your reports.
-So it has become best practice to create a new semantic model.

 In the Lakehouse select New semantic model from the home ribbon.
 Enter in a name for the model and select the workspace it will be in.
 It can be in a different workspace than the Lakehouse.
 Select the tables to include in the model and click confirm.

 ![New semantic model pane](<Images/Lab 03/2024-09-17_16-59-19.png>)